 Only twice was TB mentioned during the focus groups.
 The first reference was in critique of a hospital that did not have the bed capacity to separate patients with contagious diseases from other patients.
-The second described increased vulnerability among persons with chronic diseases such as TB but did not describe the healthcare needs or provision for TB patients.
+The second described increased vulnerability among persons with chronic diseases such as TB, but did not describe the healthcare needs or provision for TB patients.
 The paucity of discussion related to TB may potentially reflect the prevalence of other pressing health needs and/or a gap in health education regarding the need for TB screening and treatment.

-Mental health
+Mental Health

-The prolonged conflict and repeated displacements have created significant need for mental health services throughout the country, but cultural stigma, religious beliefs, and a severely limited amount of trained mental healthcare providers has largely kept the total mental health burden hidden.
-As of 2014, only six mental health hospitals existed in the country, with a total of 500 beds, and there were only 34 neuropsychiatrists and 11 doctoral-level psychologists; the majority of these services were based in Kinshasa, with few to none in most rural regions.
+The prolonged conflict and repeated displacements has created significant need for mental health services throughout the country, but cultural stigma, religious beliefs, and a severely limited amount of trained mental healthcare providers has largely kept the total mental health burden hidden.36 As of 2014, only 6 mental health hospitals existed in the country, with a total of 500 beds, and there were only 34 neuropsychiatrists and 11 doctoral-level psychologists; the majority of these services were based in Kinshasa, with few to none in most rural regions.37

-All hospitals and clinics visited reported mental health services were available; one hospital and one clinic described their mental health services as being dedicated to the stabilization and referral of mental healthcare, while the others described various approaches to directly providing mental healthcare.
-A detailed description of the services provided, as well as information regarding staff mental healthcare and sensitivity training, was not obtained as part of this survey, but one health provider noted in his interview that an international nongovernmental organization (INGO) had previously provided training for mental healthcare to some staff members.
+All hospitals and clinics visited reported mental health services were available; one hospital and one clinic described that their mental health services were dedicated to the stabilization and referral of mental health care, while the others described various approaches to directly providing mental health care.
+A detailed description of the services provided, as well as information regarding staff mental health care and sensitivity training, was not obtained as part of this survey, but one health provider noted in his interview that an INGO had previously provided training for mental health care to some staff members.
 Notably, various focus groups, particularly those representing displaced communities, cited mental health as a significant concern; recommendations for tackling mental health issues primarily centered on addressing underlying determinants of health, including accessibility of physical healthcare and livelihood opportunities, and did not describe instances in which mental healthcare was sought in the government health system.
-Thus, when taken together, the facility assessments and the focus groups suggest that mental health services may exist but do not seem to be utilized at a significant level.
+Thus, when taken together, the facility assessments and the focus groups suggest that mental health services may exist but to do not seem to be utilized at a significant level.

-Malaria diagnosis and treatment
+Malaria Diagnosis and Treatment

 Malaria is a leading cause of morbidity and mortality in the DRC, with children under five particularly vulnerable.
-Nearly 95 percent of the population of the DRC live in malaria-endemic regions.
-The decade between 2004 and 2014 saw steadily decreasing incidence rates of malaria, but more recent years have seen a concerning increase to 319 cases per 1,000 population at risk as of 2018.
-Of the approximately 30 million annual malaria cases in the DRC, approximately 310,000 result in the death of a child under five years of age.
-In November 2021, the U.S. President's Malaria Initiative (PMI) announced it would be adding the DRC to its list of focus countries, highlighting the important role of malaria control and prevention in improving public health in the DRC.
+Nearly 95 percent of the population of the DRC live in malaria-endemic regions.38 The decade between 2004 and 2014 saw steadily decreasing incidence rates of malaria, but more recent years have seen a concerning round up to 319 cases per 1,000 population at risk as of 2018.39 Of the approximately 30 million annual malaria cases in the DRC, approximately 310,000 result in the death of a child under 5 years of age.38 In November 2021, the U.S. President's Malaria Initiative (PMI) announced it would be adding the DRC to its list of focus countries, highlighting the important role of malaria control and prevention in improving public health in the DRC.38